ihartb/Perceptron/README.md

 # Perceptron
-Perceptron is a widely used algorithm that teaches computers to label a set of images.
+Perceptron is a widely used algorithm that teaches computers how to label a set of images.
 This project implements a perceptron algorithm from scratch and then uses it to classify partially processed images of faces and digits.

 ## Using the code